-Campbell University Office of Spiritual Life has a new home in Butler Chapel, and with it, a new dream for the chapel space to be a dwelling place for the university community.
+Campbell University Office of Spiritual Life has a new home in Butler Chapel, and with it, a renewed dream for the chapel space to be a dwelling place for the university community.

-Completed in 2009, the chapel has been home to time-honored traditions like Freshman Worship service, Connections courses and freshman seminars, student led worship and worship for the university community as well as guest speakers, musicians and pastors from around the world.
-As well, the chapel continues to be an integral space for the Divinity School, serving as the site of weekly chapel, lectures, classes and concerts — and providing a space in which students, staff and faculty experience the power of community.
+Completed in 2009, the chapel has been home to time-honored traditions like Freshman Worship, Connections courses and freshman seminars, student led worship and worship for the university community as well as guest speakers, musicians and pastors from around the world.
+The chapel continues to be an integral space for the Divinity School, serving as the site of weekly chapel, lectures, classes and concerts — and providing a space in which students, staff and faculty experience the power of community.

-Staff members who have relocated to Butler Chapel include: Louisa Ward, Campus Minister, Colin Kroll, Associate Campus Minister and Director of Campbell Youth Theological Institute, Morgan Pajak, Associate Campus Minister, and Faithe Beam, Vice President for Spiritual Life.
+Staff members who have relocated to Butler Chapel include Vice President for Spiritual Life Faithe Beam, Campus Minister Louisa Ward, Associate Campus Minister and Director of Campbell Youth Theological Institute Colin Kroll, and Associate Campus Minister Morgan Pajak.
 The Center for Church and Community as well as Community Engagement will remain in Wallace Center.

 The current gathering hall welcomes those who enter through the main doors and funnels them through to the chapel.
 It is already a place of hospitality as groups gather to enter worship, greet one another and spend time in conversation, and occasionally, it has been used for smaller corporate worship gatherings or personal worship opportunities.
 By introducing new seating and places to fellowship, study and rest, Spiritual Life hopes to embody its maxim “dwell here.”